-Have a consistent workspace
+Have a good workspace

 Understand basic requirements

 Do you have a reliable internet connection?
 Does the course require a certain version of Windows, or software like Microsoft Office Word, Skype or Adobe Reader?
 Did your facilitator require an email account?
-Make sure that you have the necessary hardware and software required to access or send out information, and connect to the course page.
+Make sure that you have the necessary hardware and software required to access or send out information and connect to the course page.